 His son Thomas took over the business and moved it to the High Street by 1871.
 As well as making and selling clocks, the Thompsons contributed to the life of the village – they were strong Presbyterians, and gave support to the Presbyterian School.
 Thomas became one of the founder members of the Belford Bowling Club.
 In about 1890, the family moved to Gateshead where Thomas felt there would be more employment opportunities for his family.
 The Museum has both a clock and a watch made by Thomas Thompson, and some interesting ephemera relating to his father Christopher.
 We also have photos of a long case clock made by Thomas.

 Thomas Tait (b.1778)

 Thomas Tait came to the village from Edinburgh, probably about 1802, and worked in Belford for 17 years, before moving to Alnwick.
 The last record of him in Alnwick seems to be in Pigot’s 1828/9 Directory.
-Although not in the Museum’s possession, one of his clocks remains in the village – a balcony clock made for the then Presbyterian Church in Nursery Lane, which still provides good time for the congregation.
+One of his clocks remains in the village – a balcony clock made for the then Presbyterian Church in Nursery Lane.
+On the closure of the Church at the end of 2018, the clock was donated to Belford Museum.
 Two long case clocks made by him are also known.

 David Cairns (b.1794 – d.1860s)

 David Cairns was the son of a Berwick Carpenter.
 By 1823 he had moved to Belford, where he married Elspeth Elliott that year.
 The first reference to his working as a Clock and Watchmaker in Belford is in 1825.
 By 1831 the family had moved to Morpeth, and they were later to move on to Bishopwearmouth, Sunderland, where it seems likely it is his death which is recorded in 1864.
 A painted face long case clock made by David Cairns in Belford is known.